Bhavikaguptaa/TransitEquity-Gupta/README.md

 Map3_CensusPopulationTransitAccessibility.pdf: Displays the relationship between population density and transit accessibility.

 Licensing and Acknowledgments: Refer to the LICENSE file for details on usage rights under Creative Commons.
-The ACKNOWLEDGMENTS.md file credits data sources and collaborator
+The README.md file credits data sources and collaborators.